vext-python/vext/README.md

 Thanks
 ======
-ruamel/venvgtk - for some of the ideas pymotw article on modules and imports
+ruamel/venvgtk - for showing something like this is possible pymotw article on modules and imports